Contents

 Excessive Light.

-A lot of standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The larger the skylight, the greater the cost.
-If your roof opening does not fit among the listed below sizes, expect to pay at least 25% more for the unit than the next-closest requirement choice on this list.
+If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest standard alternative on this list.

 Size (Width by Height) Price.